Managing Photography Clients During COVID-19

 The best way for clients to understand the work behind a virtual tour is to lay out each step, including costs, planning, and production.

-Walking clients through the entire process up front will allow them to not only understand how a virtual tour works, but provide clients with a resource for how COVID-19 may affect certain aspects of producing their virtual tour.
+Walking clients through the entire process upfront will allow them to understand how a virtual tour works and provide clients with a resource for how COVID-19 may affect certain aspects of producing their virtual tour.

-Here are list of areas photographers should cover before a shoot:
+Here is a list of areas photographers should cover before a shoot:

 - Photo shoot prep and safety guidelines